richardgeveritt/ggsmc/cran-comments.md

-I have been through some devtools checks, and can't see any issues.
+I have been through the devtools checks I think I need to do, and can't see any issues.